googleNewIconwhatsapp iconTwitterIconinstagramIcon

 About the Exam

 The first IIT-JEE exam was conducted in the year 1961.
-It consists of two stages - JEE Main and JEE Advanced.
-The JEE Main is a screening test to select the applicants who will be eligible to appear in the Advanced.
+The IIT-JEE comprises two stages: JEE Main and JEE Advanced.
+JEE Main acts as the screening exam, and only top performers qualify for JEE Advanced — the gateway to India's premier Indian Institutes of Technology (IITs).
 The JEE Advanced is the final stage of examination for admission into IITs.

 Purpose of the Test